 Becoming a customer-oriented organisation

-- Ensure that your market is segmented on the basis of equal needs and reasons for purchase so that your sales messages can be used on a wider scale and are at the same time aligned in detail to each segment’s unique character.
-Take into account the possibly progressive character when doing so.
+- Ensure that your market is segmented on the basis of equal needs and reasons to buy.
+So that your sales messages can be used on a wider scale and are at the same time aligned in detail to each segment’s unique character

-- Map the obstacles preventing your employees from embracing new ways of working as well as possible motivating factors to change work patterns.
+- Map the obstacles preventing your employees from embracing new ways of working.
+Also map possible motivating factors to change work patterns

 - What current processes and KPIs obstruct a more customer-oriented approach?